Fujio-Turner/cb-stats-demo/README.md

 Q:How big will the files/log get?

 A:It will roughly get about 750KB per minute per bucket per server or about 0.8GB per day per bucket per server.
-More CB servies your have running like: N1QL , Eventing, Analytic and ...etc will make the file bigger.
+The more CB servies you are running like: N1QL , Eventing, Analytic and ...etc the bigger the file.

 Q:Will the file size grow forever?